telerik/teststudio-docs/docs/test-studio-mobile/native-applications/installation/agent-app-installation.md

 		![Device ID Windows](/img/test-studio-mobile/getting-started-mb/agent-app-installation/fig2.png)

-##Install on iOS simulator
+## Install on iOS simulator

 1. Open a new command window.

-2. [Download](/samples/MobileTestingExtension_iOS.zip) the Test Studio Mobile extension for iOS and unpack it.
-Find the `MobileTesting.app` folder.
+2. [Download](/samples/MobileTestingAgentForSimulator.zip) the Test Studio Agent App package for iOS and unpack it.
+Find the `MobileTestingSimulator.app` folder.

 * ###Using Xcode 6